 The crypto market is currently in a prolonged consolidation phase, with the overall market cap nearing $3 trillion.
 Analysts are watching closely for a potential Bitcoin (BTC) breakout, which could drive the market higher.

-It has been noted that markets have remained largely range-bound over the past week, setting the stage for a potentially explosive move higher.
+Analysts have noted that markets have remained largely range-bound over the past week, setting the stage for a potentially explosive move higher.

 On Thursday, Bitcoin traded close to $95,000, while ether (ETH), BNB Chain’s BNB, and Solana’s SOL showed little movement.
 XRP and Cardano’s ADA declined by 2%, and dogecoin (DOGE) dropped by 3%.